wfondrie/personal-website/content/about.md

 ## Hi, I'm Will.

+I am the Senior Data Scientist at [Talus Bioscience](https://talus.bio).
+At Talus, I am building a research program that leverages machine learning methods to boost the throughput and reliability of mass spectrometry measurements for proteomics experiments.
+We can apply these methods to improve the speed and quality of our data acquisition, enabling us to rapidly find new drugs that target previously untargetable gene regulatory proteins.

-I’m a postdoctoral fellow mentored by [Bill Noble](https://noble.gs.washington.edu) in the University of Washington Department of Genome Sciences.
-My research is at the interface of machine learning and mass spectrometry, where I have developed machine learning methods to analyze proteomics and other mass spectrometry data.
+Previously, I was a postdoctoral fellow mentored by [Bill Noble](https://noble.gs.washington.edu) in the University of Washington Department of Genome Sciences.
 I received my PhD in 2018 from the University of Maryland, Baltimore, under the direction of [Dudley Strickland](http://www.medschool.umaryland.edu/profiles/Strickland-Dudley/) and [David Goodlett](http://goodlettlab.org/).